prashantsaini1525/WeatherWise-AI/README.md

 3. **Set Up Environment Variables:**

-   - Create a .env file in the root directory and add:
+   - Create a .env file in the root directory and add: <br>

    ```bash